TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Analyse_Event_Related_Signal_Window/Functions/README.txt

 % analysis window

 % Inputs:
+% 1.
+Data: data strcuture of main window, to simplfy inputs later on?!
-% 1.Figure: axis handle to figure you want to plot in -- CSD plot or ERP
+% 2.Figure: axis handle to figure you want to plot in -- CSD plot or ERP
 % all trials plot with mean as black line
-% 2.Figure2: axis handle to figure you want to plot in -- ERP
+% 3.Figure2: axis handle to figure you want to plot in -- ERP
 % all channel plot with mean for each channel
-% 3.
+% 4.
 EventRelatedData: nchannel x nevents x ntimepoints single matrix
 % containing event related data
-% 4.
+% 5.
 EventTime: double time vector of events with one time in seconds for
 % each time point of the EventRelatedData variable (with negativ pre event time)
-% 5.
+% 6.
 DataChannelSelected: 1 x 2 double with channelrange to be plotted;
 % [1,10] means channel 1 to 10
-% 6.
+% 7.
 CSD: structure containing infos for csd: CSD.ChannelSpacing;
 % CSD.HammWindow --> IMPORTANT: When empty: ERP plotted, when plopulated: CSD is
 % plotted!!! this structure comes from the
 % 'Event_Module_Organize_TF_Window_Inputs' function
-% 7. rgbcolormap: nplots x 3 double matrix with rgb values for each line
+% 8. rgbcolormap: nplots x 3 double matrix with rgb values for each line
 % plotted (only for plotting multiple channel erp's with consistent colors)
-% 8.
+% 9.
 PlotLineSpacing: factor as double that determines the spacing between
 % plotted erp lines of different channel
-% 9.
+% 10.
 Type: Detmerines what is plotted, Options: 'SingleERPOnly' for just
 % erp plots of one channel over all events OR 'MultipleERPOnly' for just
 % erp plot of each channel OR 'All' for both plots
+% 11.
+TwoORThreeD: string, either "TwoD" or "ThreeD" to show plot in 2 or 3
+% dimensions
-% 10.
+% 12.
 CurrentPlotData: structure in which analysis results are saved in
 % case user wants to export them
+% 13.
+PlotAppearance: structure holding info about plot appearances the user
+% might have modified.

 % Outputs:
 % 1.
 CSDClim